hsanchez/hsanchez.github.io/posts/notes/_posts/2026-05-14-promptory.md

 toc: true
 ---

-Prompts have become production artifacts, but many teams still treat them like ordinary strings.

-That works for a while.
-A prompt starts as a constant in application code.
-Then it grows.
-A system prompt gets a few guardrails.
-A developer adds a specialized instruction for a new workflow.
-Someone changes the tone.
-Someone else tweaks a retrieval instruction.
-A third person changes the safety policy because an eval failed.

-At that point the prompt is no longer just a string.
-It is part of the system's behavior.
+In many organizations building GenAI solutions, prompts have become production artifacts.
+However, despite their importance, many teams still treat them like ordinary strings.
+Treating them this way might work for a while, but as the prompts evolve, as their performance becomes variable across different models, model versions, safety policies, or use cases, it becomes more complex and harder to manage them as strings.

 That is the motivation behind [`Promptory`](https://github.com/hsanchez/promptory): a Git-based prompt versioning system that gives prompt changes the same basic engineering discipline as code.
 The core idea is simple:

   > Author prompts as editable drafts, release them as immutable rendered
   > artifacts, and make runtime code load only released versions.

 ## The prompt management problem

 Prompt changes are deceptively small.
 Changing a few words can alter:

 - how much context the model uses
 - whether it follows a tool policy